Two-Week Wait Survival Guide

 Managing the Anxiety

 Anxiety during the TWW is valid and real.
-TrackMyIVF includes specific tools to help you cope:
+TrackMyIVF includes tools that can help you organize what you notice:

-• Symptom Logging: Track what you feel without obsessing.
+- Symptom Logging: Note what you feel without treating symptoms as predictions.

 Related Resources